Jack-Lin626/notes/wpa_supplicant.md

  -- `rfkill unblock wifi`
 > It is optional, depends on your enviroment.
 But it may be the reason of failure.
 4. Use iwconfig
- -- `iwconfig` find the port
+ -- `iwconfig` find the available port
-5. bring the wifi port up
+5. bring the wifi interface up
  -- `ip link set [name] up` or `ifconfig [name] up`
 > In this case, you may get some error about the board.
 It's normal for this machine.
 6. Scan available wifi nearby